COCA-NEgroundfishMSE/groundfish-MSE/documentation/mprocOptions.md

 * **NA**: A possible value for situations where there is no harvest control rule (e.g., if using a planB assessment method -- that method gives catch advice directly).

+## HCR_PAR1
+A parameter to pass through to the harvest control rule

+## HCR_PAR2
+A second parameter to pass through to the harvest control rule

 ## FREF_TYP
 Refers to the method for developing the F reference point (i.e., a proxy for F<sub>MSY</sub>).
 Options are: